 Useful links

-This unit aims to build on information acquired from previous units, exploring the neurobiological contributors to pain, how they are influenced by the mind and their implications for assessment and management of different pain conditions.
-It examines nociceptive, neuropathic and neuroplastic mechanisms and their contribution to pain; the link between mind and body and how psychological processes contribute to and modify the experience of pain through modulation of the neurobiological components.
+This unit aims to build on information acquired from previous units, examining the neurobiological contributors to pain and how they are shaped by the mind, with practical implications for assessment and management across different pain conditions.
+It explores nociceptive, neuropathic and neuroplastic mechanisms and their contribution to pain; the mind-body connection and how psychological processes contribute to and modify the experience of pain through modulation of the neurobiological components.
+The unit also considers placebo and nocebo effects in practice, and how insights from real-life cases help translate neurobiological understanding into clinical practice.

 Prerequisites: